Hastings No. 469 Built in 1888 by Hunslet

 She is one of the earliest examples of the Hunslet’s 0-6-0 saddle tanks and was built for the Manchester Ship Canal contractors, Messrs.
 T .A.
 Walker, and at first carried the name of 'Liverpool', Some years later, however, after its acquisition for a contract in the south of England by Messer.
 Price, Wills & Reeves, it was renamed 'Hastings'.

 Eventually 'Hastings' passed into the ownership of Park Gate iron & Steel Company, who employed the loco at there Sproxton Quarry, where it was ultimately joined by the K&ESR 'Charwelton'.
 However Hastings carried the main work load, but in 1957, with the arrival of a third loco at Sproxton, it was virtually abandoned.
 In 1963 with the closure of the of the quarry railway Hastings was acquired for the K&ESR, and it was restored to working order in 1965 painted oxford blue with red lining.
-In May 1978 it was resold to Mike Hart who stripped it for an overhaul which was never completed.

 It was acquired by Martin Staniforth in September 2002 a Society member and has been transferred to Mangapps Farm Railway Museum for restoration.
 Work has started on the boiler, the chimney has already been restored.